MarcusTXK/portfolio/content/_index.md

   - json
 ---

-Passionate about coding and eager to acquire real-world experience in the IT industry of software engineering and to get an opportunity to pick up and improve technical skills.
+Eager to learn the best practices in the industry to design scalable and resilient solutions and collaborate with like-minded teammates to solve problems through high quality code.

 Enthusiastic and hardworking; always willing to learn and challenge the status quo.